 Your request has been received by DRG.
 A represantative will contact you shortly to provide more details on the research and data contained in this report and ensure that it will meet your current research needs.

 The Alzheimer’s disease (AD) market today comprises a handful of symptomatic options that offer only modest efficacy of limited duration, leaving ample room for novel, more-effective alternatives—in particular, disease-modifying therapies capable of slowing disease progression.
 As the baby boomer generation ages, we forecast a rapidly growing pool of patients suffering from this devastating condition, a trend that will simultaneously increase the treatment-eligible patient pool and impose a new strain on healthcare resources.
 Considering the huge unmet need, many drug developers continue to invest heavily in this space, despite a perennially high rate of attrition.
-We forecast the launch of potential disease-modifying therapies (DMTs) targeting the amyloid cascade, which will dramatically expand the market for AD therapies market over the next ten years.
-Additionally, we forecast the launch of two behavioral therapies for the treatment of agitation associated with AD, a burdensome symptom affecting both patients and caregivers.
-However, owing to as-yet uncertain clinical benefits from any of the emerging candidates and to lingering questions about the clinical efficacy, safety, and fundamental launch prospects of putative DMTs, we expect investigational products will only partially fulfill the need for therapeutic advances should they launch—an outcome that is far from guaranteed.
+The launch of potential disease-modifying therapies (DMTs)—e.g., those targeting the amyloid cascade—would dramatically expand the market for AD therapies, but current launch prospects are low.
+The launch of two behavioral therapies for the treatment of agitation associated with AD, a burdensome symptom affecting both patients and caregivers, is more likely but still uncertain.
+Ultimately, we expect investigational products will only partially fulfill the need for therapeutic advances should they launch.

 Disease Landscape & Forecast: Comprehensive market intelligence providing world-class epidemiology, keen insight into current treatment paradigms, in-depth pipeline assessments, and drug forecasts supported by detailed primary and secondary research.